Lincoln and the surrounding area has strong links to aviation from the past to the present. Visit and explore those

-A memorial spire and walls that mark the sacrifice of 26,296 World War II aircrew that lost their lives whilst serving with 1 and 5 Groups, based in Lincolnshire - on the top of Canwick Hill, in Lincoln.
+A memorial spire, walls, and centre that mark the sacrifice of World War II aircrew that lost their lives whilst serving with Bomber Command on the top of Canwick Hill in Lincoln.

 Lincoln's West Common is a 100 hectare, green space with excellent views of Lincoln Cathedral.
 At the west limit of Lincoln, this grassy area is home to wildlife as well as a space for outdoor sports.

 Just north-west of the A46 near the village of Welton is the former site of RAF Dunholme Lodge.

 Explore the home of the RAF Red Arrows, visit the Scampton Airshow, and see the office of the Dambusters' Guy Gibson at RAF Scampton.